Safinahmedhasan/L2-B2-assignment-02/README.md

 =================== Instruction: =========================
-## This BackEnd Project create to user create and this user product order.
+## This BackEnd Project create user and create product order.

 # How to work my backend Project
    - Create a user